 Michael Patterson renamed these eligible housing management tasks as “Intensive Housing Management”, a term which has returned to the language of supported housing, bringing with it a substantial pot of revenue known as enhanced Housing Benefit, which continues to exist to this day.

+We are cautious who we work with, especially given the large numbers of new, unregulated supported housing services being set up.
 As someone with a values base I commend the “Exempt From Responsibility?” report written by Thea Raisbeck in November 2019 for Spring/Commonweal Housing, which identifies problems over the lack of regulation of supported housing, and the oversight of the system through which some landlords claimed enhanced Housing Benefit.
 To put it more bluntly: some unregulated supported housing providers are claiming Housing Benefit but apparently not providing adequate housing or intensive housing management services.

 Not all supported housing providers are eligible for intensive housing management funding, but most social supported housing providers are.
 Rather than go through the criteria for Exempt Accommodation compliance here (but watch this space) just ask yourself these questions: